samuelcrane/ippc-tpdp-cnenuphar/src/dp_conotrachelus_nenuphar.md

 # Diagnostic Protocol _Conotrachelus nenuphar_

 # Pest Information
-The plum curculio, _Conotrachelus nenuphar_ Herbst (Coleoptera: Curculionidae), is a native fruit pest in the United States and Canada.
+The plum curculio, _Conotrachelus nenuphar_ Herbst (Coleoptera: Curculionidae), is a native fruit pest in eastern North America.
 Its geographic range extends from the eastern Rockies to the Atlantic and from southern Canada to the Gulf Coast.
-The plum curculio is an agricultural pest of orchard fruit—especially plums, peaches, nectarines, apples, cherries, and blueberries (Quaintance & Jenne 1912; Chapman 1938).
+The plum curculio is an agricultural pest of orchard fruit—especially especially _Prunus_ (plums, peaches, nectarines, cherries), _Malus_ (apples), and _Cyanococcus_ (blueberries)  [@Quaintance:1912ty, @Chapman:1938vg].

 The adults feed on, and the larvae develop within, the fruit of these plants.
 Crop damage comes from oviposition sites and from adult and larval feeding on fruits.
 The adult feeding punctures often deform the fruit and open up the skin to further damage by other insect pests or fungal attacks.
 The developing larvae consume the flesh of the fruit and cause the fruit to drop from the tree before ripening.
 Both forms of damage are problems for fresh market fruits, and premature drop prevents the fruit from being used as a processed food item.

-The plum curculio is endemic and native to North America.
-Native hosts include hawthorn trees (_Crataegus spp._), crabapple trees (_Malus spp._), and wild plum (_Prunus spp._).
-The adult beetles will feed on the fruits of a great many kinds of rosaceous and ericaceous plants: plums, apples, peaches, nectarines, cherries, apricots, pears, strawberries, quince, blueberries, haws, huckleberry, as well as grape (Vitaceae), gooseberry and currant (both Grossulariaceae), persimmon (Ebenaceae), and if given the opportunity will even feed on tropical fruits not available within its current range (Quaintance & Jenne 1912; Chapman 1938; Hallman & Gould 2004).
-The beetle discriminates among these potential food sources and prefers stone and pome fruits–especially plums, peaches, cherries, apricots, apples, and pears (Jenkins, Cottrell, et al. 2006b; Leskey & Wright 2007).
+The plum curculio is endemic and native to North America. .
+Native hosts include _Crataegus spp._ (hawthorn trees), _Malus spp._ (crabapple trees), and _Prunus spp._ (wild plum).
+The adult beetles will feed on the fruits of a great many kinds of rosaceous and ericaceous plants: plums, apples, peaches, nectarines, cherries, apricots, pears, strawberries, quince, blueberries, haws, huckleberry, as well as grape (Vitaceae), gooseberry and currant (both Grossulariaceae), persimmon (Ebenaceae), and if given the opportunity will even feed on tropical fruits not available within its current range [@Quaintance:1912ty, @Chapman:1938vg, @Hallman:2004tk].
+The beetle discriminates among these potential food sources and prefers stone and pome fruits–especially plums, peaches, cherries, apricots, apples, and pears [@Jenkins:2006uw, @Leskey:2007to].
 Females will oviposit in these fruits, and larvae can successfully develop in any of them.
-Larvae have been known to develop in fungal black knot (_Plowrightia morbosa_) on cherry trees (Quaintance & Jenne 1912; Jenkins, Cottrell, et al. 2006b).
+Larvae have been known to develop in fungal black knot (_Plowrightia morbosa_) on cherry trees [@Quaintance:1912ty, @Jenkins:2006uw].

 The geographic range of the plum curculio is limited to the United States and Canada east of the Rocky Mountains.
-There are no established populations of plum curculio in the western United States, except for an infestation in Box Elder County, Utah dating to the 1980’s, primarily of fruit trees in home yards and wild plums (Alston et al. 2005).
+There are no established populations of plum curculio in the western United States, except for an infestation in Box Elder County, Utah dating to the 1980’s, primarily of fruit trees in home yards and wild plums [@Alston:2005ua].
 There are no known established populations of the plum curculio outside of North America.

 There are two phenological strains of plum curculio, a northern strain and a southern strain.
 The number of generations per year is a defining characteristic of the strains.
 The northern strain plum curculio must diapause to become reproductively mature (obligate diapause) and has a single brood per year, with adults entering diapause in the late summer and early fall before female reproductive features have developed.
-The southern strain plum curculio often has only one brood per year but has the ability to develop reproductively and have a second or even in rare cases a third generation in a single season (facultative diapause) (Smith & Salkeld 1964).
+The southern strain plum curculio often has only one brood per year but has the ability to develop reproductively and have a second or even in rare cases a third generation in a single season (facultative diapause) [@Smith:1964vm].
 For this reason, summer and fall harvested fruit may have viable larvae in them in the southeastern United States, though this is rare.

 ![Plum curculio adult](assets/img/5204099-PPT_2w4h.jpg)